 When decorating a room, I love to splurge, but more often than not, I have to buy home decor on a budget.
-But pinching pennies doesn’t mean you skimp on the luxury look.
+But pinching pennies doesn’t mean you skimp on the luxury decor look.
 You just have to think outside of the box.
-Here are some clever, budget-friendly decorating ideas to help you freshen up a room that won’t break the bank.
+Here are some clever, budget-friendly decorating ideas to help you freshen up a room that won’t break the bank, and before you leave, be sure to read my post on how to make your home more expensive.

 9 Ideas For Home Decor On A Budget

 If you can’t afford wallpaper, paint is always an option.
-If you want to kick it up another notch, take a look at wall stencils and murals as an alternative.
+If you want to kick it up another notch, an inexpensive home decor idea would be to take a look at wall stencils and murals as an alternative.
 Paint doesn’t apply to just to walls.
 You can stencil or anything from tile to stairs to furniture.
 My friend Erin just stenciled this rug, and I’m obsessed with Banyan Bridges’s colorful wall murals.
 If you’re looking for modern stencil patterns, check out Cutting Edge Stencils or Royal Design Studio.
 Also, be sure to check out my post on 5 tips to cut the cost of wallpaper.
 It has some ingenious ideas to stay on budget even with pricey luxury wallpaper.

-Millwork and moulding can make your home look 1000 times more expensive than it is, but when it comes to using power tools, I’m a nervous nelly.
-I’m good with quarter round, but crown moulding is a hard pass for me.
+Millwork and molding can make your home look 1000 times more expensive than it is, but when it comes to using power tools, I’m a nervous nelly.
+I’m good with quarter round, but crown molding is a hard pass for me.
 All the math and angles trip me up.
 My friend Sarah however is an expert and recently shared her thoughts on millwork and architectural details.
 She also shared a few rookie mistakes to avoid, so if you are looking to install panel molding like I am, definitely check out Sarah’s posts.
+She has some excellent inexpensive home decor ideas as well.

 A ceiling medallion dresses up any room and will add style to your lighting.
 They come in every size and shape and start as low as $10.
 Even though it’s quite possibly the most luxurious addition to any room, it might be the cheapest decor item on the list…besides shopping your home.
 Styles range from modern and sleek to classic and traditional.
 The perfect way to infuse personality into your home.
-The how to install a ceiling medallion guide can be found here.
+My how to install a ceiling medallion guide can be found here.
+In my opinion, this luxe look is one of the best inexpensive home decor ideas ever!

 It starts off with the flea market and quickly expands to estate sales (if you’ve never attended one, check out my guide on how to find estate sales), thrift shops, and now there’s Facebook Marketplace.
 There’s nothing like the thrill of the hunt for hidden gems, and some of my favorite pieces are vintage decor items.
 Not only is buying preloved decor sustainable and better for our planet, but antiques add personality to your space.
 They tell a story and give your room soul.
 This option can take time to curate special pieces, but I guarantee each item will come with a story.
 My most treasured piece always changes, but for right now, it’s this dresser in the front room.